Calendar of Upcoming ProgramsCommunications Professionals February Program - Postponed

 Tuesday, March 24, 2026 at 4:30pm Eastern / 3:30pm Central / 2:30pm Mountain / 1:30pm Pacific in the United States As a follow-up to the January 15 discussion about creative practice as research, a presentation offering transferable techniques for making institutional infrastructures visible as designed objects rather than given conditions.
 What if the budget spreadsheet were a drawing?
 The tenure policy a score?
 The committee meeting a durational performance no one applied to stage?
 This presentation treats administrative systems (curricular decisions, policies, scheduling grids, assessment protocols) as cultural forms that encode inherited theories about how knowledge gets made, how collaboration is structured, and what counts as authorship.
 Rather than accepting these structures as neutral background or inevitable constraint, Bureaucratic Realism proposes that they are material: legible, visualizable, and available for rework through reflective and creative practice.
 Drawing on his parallel practice as academic administrator and artist, Troy Richards, Dean, School of Art and Design, Fashion Institute of Technology, will present visual works derived from institutional documents — org charts rendered as kinship diagrams; approval workflows mapped as circulation patterns; a catalogue raisonné of redacted work emails presented in book form.
 These works do not simply illustrate bureaucracy; they render visible the structures through which administrative labor operates.
 In doing so, they open a larger inquiry into how the daily work of administration itself might be approached as a form of creative practice rather than treated solely as managerial function.
 The session will offer transferable techniques for making institutional infrastructures visible as designed objects rather than given constraints.
 For faculty, this reframes administrative structures as shaping research and pedagogy.
 For academic leaders, it positions operational work as a site of creative and reflective agency.
 Bureaucratic Realism does not promise escape from institutional constraint.
 It asks what becomes possible when we treat administrative form as something we can study, render, and redesign.
 Members will be encouraged to participate in the discussion.
 Registration for this discussion is free for members and colleagues within their arts academic units.
 Register here.

 Advancement Officers March Program Join us for this session with industry leaders Dr. Angelique Grant & Dr. Lee Bynum of The Inclusion Firm.
 As always, members are encouraged to share their experiences and best practices, too.
 Members are also invited to share topics they would like to discuss at future meetings.
 This program is free for members of the Advancement Officers affinity group.
 Join this affinity group now.
 Non-members are invited to participate in the discussion with a registration fee of $80.
 Register here.
+Negotiated Rulemaking – Recent, Current and Anticipated Initiatives After laws are passed by Congress and signed by the President, Executive Branch agencies are often tasked with codifying implementation details through regulation.
+For all regulations pertaining to programs authorized under Title IV of the Higher Education Act of 1965, as amended, the Department of Education (USDE) must craft regulations through the negotiated rulemaking process.
+This webinar will focus on the steps of the negotiated rulemaking process and provide current information about USDE’s ongoing regulatory efforts.
+Register here.
 Communications Professionals Online Programs Advancement Officers Online Programs

 All programs will be hosted online the last Tuesdays of January, February, March and April.